Million people can be reached in 12 hours

 Sustainable economic development balances the need for economic growth with environmental and societal accountability.
-It ultimately offers benefits across a triple bottom line to ensure a healthy environment, a thriving community, and economic prosperity.
+It ultimately offers benefits across a triple bottom line, ensuring a healthy environment, a thriving community, and economic prosperity.

-- Connie Allen Education Center - The Connie Allen Education Center is an earth shelter used to house Keep McMinn Beautiful's office and provides for an education/training facility for sustainability.
+The Keep McMinn Beautiful organization seeks to provide residents with environmental education and information to create a clean, litter-free community.
+The Connie Allen Education Center is an earth shelter used as Keep McMinn Beautiful's office and provides an education/training facility for sustainability.
 The funding for the building's construction was supplemented by a $250,000 Clean Energy Grant from the Tennessee Department of Environment and Conservation.